By Damilola Olufemi, Helen Okechukwu, Fatimah Idera, and Yunusa Umar

 Speaking on the recent abduction, mothers who spoke to New Daily Prime, including women leaders expressed their sadness over the incident.

-A one time woman leader in Ogba/Egbema/Ndoni LGA of River State, Nancy Eleberi, expressed her displeasure and explained the pain of raising children in a hard economy, enrolling them in school, only for them to end up in the hands of kidnappers.
+A former women’s leader in Ogba/Egbema/Ndoni LGA of Rivers State, Nancy Eleberi, expressed her displeasure and described the pain of raising children in Nigeria’s harsh economy, especially enrolling them in school, only for them to end up in the hands of kidnappers

 “When they get to school, we hear that they’re kidnapped.
-That means there is no adequate security in that school,” she said.
+That means there is no adequate security in those schools,” she said.
 “I feel bad.
-Since this thing has happened before in 2018, the government is supposed to be very careful and put good security in those government schools, even private ones, to ensure the safety of our children.
-Chibok girls that they kidnapped years back in 2018, not all of them have come back.
-I don’t even know how many that have come back.
+Since this has been happening since 2018, the government ought to be more careful and provide proper security in government schools, and even private ones, to ensure the safety of our children.
+As for the Chibok girls kidnapped years back, not all of them have returned.
+I don’t even know how many have come back

-Expressing further, she blamed the government for the insecurity challenges faced in Nigeria, recalling how some video circulated online showed some government officials seated in the midst of some kidnappers.
+Expressing further, she blamed the government for the insecurity challenges faced in Nigeria, recalling how videos circulated online showing some government officials seated in the midst of kidnappers.

-Mothers don’t not sleep when their children are in danger
+Mothers do not sleep when their children are in danger

 One of the women leaders from Etche Local Government Area in Rivers State, Mrs Ebony Nwuke-Ibe, described the news as heartbreaking and unacceptable.